 First: What is an Alto?

 Alto actually means “high” in Italian, but if you’re in a choir and you’re an alto, you sing the lower female parts.
 Most choirs follow the SATB format (Soprano, Alto, Tenor, Bass) with females on the top two and males on the bottom.
 There are other terms I didn’t put in the book, such as Contralto (the lowest of female voices) and Countertenor (which would actually fall into the Alto range at times).
 I didn’t include these because if you’re into the voice types so much that you need to know them (such as a choir teacher or a classical performer), then you already know about those terms anyway so we don’t need to get into it.

-I need an alto for my song.
+I’m a songwriter and need an alto singer for my song.
 Where can I find one?